twalthr/incubator-flink/docs/dev/table/streaming/match_recognize.md

 ------------------

 ### Pattern variable reference
-Pattern variable reference e.g. A.price describes a set of rows mapped so far to A plus current row, if we try to match current row to A. If the expression requires a single row e.g. A.price > 10, A.price selects the last value of the row.
+Pattern variable reference allows referencing set of rows mapped to a particular pattern variable in `DEFINE` or `MEASURE` clauses.
+For example expression `A.price` describes a set of rows mapped so far to `A` plus current row, if we try to match current row to `A`.
+If an expression in `DEFINE`/`MEASURES` requires a single row e.g. `A.price > 10`, `A.price` selects the last value belonging to the corresponding set.

-If no pattern variable is specified e.g. SUM(price) it references the default pattern variable which references all variables in the pattern, so it constitutes row set of all rows mapped so far plus current row.
+If no pattern variable is specified e.g. `SUM(price)` it references the default pattern variable `*` which references all variables in the pattern, in other words it creates a set of all rows mapped so far to any variable plus current row.

-Example:
+For a more thorough example one can analyze following pattern and corresponding conditions:

 {% highlight sql %}
 ...